Skip to main content

 • story

-• “The storyline in story/campaign mode is fairly simple; you play as Bert the Bardbarian, a barbarian who's tired of fighting and has taken up playing the lute while commanding a troop of minions.”
+• “The story line, story/campaign mode, is fairly simple, you play as Bert the Bardbarian, a barbarian who's tired of fighting and who's taken up playing the lute and commanding a troop of minions.”

 • replayability

-• “It doesn't have too much depth or replayability and doesn't take much time to do everything in the game, but still it's a good casual game for its price, especially on sale.”
+• “It doesn't have too much depth or replayability and doesn't take much time to do everything in game but still it's a good casual game for its price, especially on sale.”

 • monetization